nu-decree/nu-decree.github.io/index.md

 ---

 # The DECREE courses Curricula <a name="curricula"/>
-+ Multi-institution curriculum for all VI students
-+ Students earn course credits toward their “home degree”
-+ Courses will follow a virtual online instructional method for Visiting VI students
-+ DECREE Scholars need to complete 8-10 Credits.
-+ Course credit can vary from 3 to 4 credits.
+Decree scholars can take courses from a shared virtual institute curriculum.
+These courses  will follow a virtual online instructional method for Visiting VI students.
+Each scholar **needs to complete 8-10 Credits** from this multi-institution curriculum (courses credits can vary from 3 to 4 credit hours).

 ![image](https://www.plantuml.com/plantuml/png/SoWkIImgAStDuG8pk8hBCqkICnGqN3BJqbABKlDA55nIaujIKnMSyqkBYbCL0X9BCZIvaXE1J0q51IqjIoqj1Q1yIcP9iK81M4v1mSeOBfGCrcLDl23CQ93PXWReXYkGPhe9XY32uHRO76v2d2cfUIcGS086Mdu1bmEG3mn10000)

-+ Course curriculum offer will be based on **breadth** or **depth**
+Depending on scholars' background they can select courses which complement their skills and knowledge  based on **breadth** or **depth**
   - Courses complement existing student’s background and skills
   - Courses amplifying and extending existing student’s background and skills

-+ VI curricula areas
+Course curricula is divided into the following areas:
   - (A1) Electro-Magnetic Spectrum
   - (A2) Cybersecurity
   - (A3) Cryptography